Hederis/docs/_docs/galley_and_digital_mode.md

 ---
-title: "About Galley &amp; Digital Mode"
+title: "About Galley And Digital Mode"
 tags: [typeset,featured]
 ---